-Asian shares rally on China rebound; trade worries linger
+Asian shares rally on rebound, but outlook murky

 The country’s central bank also said on Thursday that it would ensure that market liquidity remained “reasonably ample.”

-The blue-chip CSI300 index gained 1.5 percent, and the Shanghai Composite index was 1.1 percent higher.
-Nevertheless, the CSI300 and Shanghai Composite are the world’s two worst-performing major indexes this year, and are set for their worst monthly performances since January 2016.
+The blue-chip CSI300 index gained 2.3 percent, and the Shanghai Composite index was 2 percent higher.
+Despite the gains on Friday, the CSI300 and Shanghai Composite are the world’s two worst-performing major indexes this year, and are set for their worst monthly performances since January 2016.

 Despite the bump on Friday, analysts downplayed the impact of China’s relaxing of investment curbs on broader trade issues.